The B&H Portable Digital Recorder Buying Guide

 How long can I record on a portable digital recorder?

 The amount of audio that you can record into a portable digital recorder is dependent on the amount of memory that’s available—internal as well as memory cards—and the amount of life in your batteries.
 If you’re recording CD-quality audio (16-bit/44.1 kHz), you can typically fit about 90 minutes of audio onto 1GB of memory.
 If you’re recording compressed MP3 audio, you can typically fit about 17 hours of audio onto 1GB of memory.
 Resolution and compression settings make a big impact on file sizes.

-The latest recorder from Tascam has a dual-battery power feature, operating on either its built-in Li-Ion battery or everyday AA batteries.
+The Tascam DR-100MKII features dual-battery power, and can operate on either its built-in Li-Ion battery or everyday AA batteries.
 During long recording sessions, as long as the Li-Ion battery has a charge, you can replace the AA batteries seamlessly, without stopping the recorder.